 Preparing for EDI Integration into Your ERP

-Your business's tech stack is vital for managing communication and data transmission between your supply chain partners.
+Your business’s tech stack is vital for managing communication and data transmission between your supply chain partners.
 Integrating your technology solutions streamlines every step of your business operations, from order processing to fulfillment.
-When your company utilizes electronic data interchange (EDI) integration, it can benefit from improved order fulfillment and reduced errors.
+When your company utilises electronic data interchange (EDI) integration, it can benefit from improved order fulfillment and reduced errors.

 Planning is essential for integrating trading partner data with your enterprise resource planning (ERP) system or accounting system.
 This guide provides all you need to know about EDI integration with an ERP system and ERP integration best practices to help you begin the process.

 The Importance of Planning for Your EDI ERP Integration

 You may already have a great ERP system you want to enhance with EDI integration or want to upgrade to an ERP system and EDI solution simultaneously.
 Whichever category you fall in, it’s critical to consider all business systems involved.
 Taking time to strategise for EDI integration with your ERP brings a few benefits:

 - It helps establish your company’s integration needs so you can select the best solution.

 - It ensures your return on investment is accelerated.